This post may include affiliate links; see our disclosure policy.

 • Customize the foam bubbles to your drink.
 For a latte you’ll want smaller bubbles and thicker milk.
 For a cappuccino or macchiato you want larger bubbles; this will take slightly longer for froth.

-Method 1: How to froth milk with a milk frother
+Method 1: How to Froth Milk With a Milk Frother

-Once you’ve read those general tips, you’re ready to froth!
-Got a Handheld Milk Frother?
+My favorite method is using a Handheld Milk Frother.
 Pros of this method: it very easy to use and results in the best foamy bubbles.
 Another perk: you can use less milk at a time and it works well for non-dairy milk like oat milk.
-Cons: it costs $10.
-(To us, it’s worth it!)
-Here’s how to froth milk with a milk frother:
+Cons: You have to buy a special tool (but to me, it’s worth it!).

-1. Heat the milk to scalding (see above).
+1. Heat the milk to scalding or 150°F.

 2. Place the milk in a tall container.
 Hold the container at an angle and turn on the frother.